Geometric inequalities, stability results and Kendall's problem in spherical space: Introduction

-Further, we investigate the typical cell of a spherical Poisson--Voronoi tessellation.
-In Euclidean space, the Theorem of Slivnyak characterizes a stationary Poisson process using its Palm distribution (see \cite[Theorem 3.3.5]{SW2008}).
-We use a spherical version to show that the distribution of the typical cell of the Poisson--Voronoi tessellation, induced by an isotropic Poisson process $X$ on $\BS^d$, is equal to the distribution of the Crofton cell associated with a special spherical Poisson hyperplane process $Y$.
-The spherical hyperplane process $Y$ is the set of all great subspheres having equal distance to the spherical origin $\oo$ and a point in $X$ and thus clearly is not isotropic.
-This leads to a new functional $\widetilde{U}:=\widetilde{U}_{\oo}$ (for the ease of notation, we write $\widetilde{U}$ instead of $\widetilde{U}_{\oo}$ if there is no danger of confusion) on $\overline{\cK}_{\oo}^d$, the set of all spherically convex bodies $K\in\overline{\cK}_{s}^d$ with $\oo\in K\subset B(\oo,\pi/2)$, defined by
+Finally, we investigate the typical cell of an isotropic spherical Voronoi tessellation in Sections \ref{sec:sphPVT} and \ref{sec:typVor}.
+For an isotropic spherical Poisson--Voronoi tessellations, we apply Mecke's characterization of Poisson processes to show that the distribution of the typical cell of the Poisson--Voronoi tessellation, induced by an isotropic Poisson process $X$ on $\BS^d$, is equal to the distribution of the Crofton cell associated with a special Poisson hypersphere process $Y$.
+The hypersphere process $Y$ is the set of all hyperspheres having equal distance to the spherical origin $\sfp$ and a point in $X$ and thus clearly $Y$ is not isotropic.
+This leads to a new functional $\widetilde{U}_{\sfp}$ on $\overline{\cK}_{\sfp}^d$, the set of all spherically convex bodies $K\in\overline{\cK}_{s}^d$ with $\sfp\in K\subset B_s(\sfp,\pi/2)$, defined by